Retail Roundup: 7 Key Trends as Retailers Reopen Stores

 Outside of Asia, the Apple Store in Vienna was the first one to reopen on May 5.
 While shoppers can visit the store with precautions, Apple is prioritizing service and support for hardware owners.
 Others are advised to shop online for delivery or pickup.

-5. Redesigning stores and in-store experiences
+5. Redesigning stores and in-store experiences as retailers reopen

 Lush began reopening stores in Europe, particularly in Germany and Austria, last month but is ramping it up in May.
 Known for hands-on testing and zero packaging products, Lush had to modify the in-store experience to accommodate health guidelines.